z3z1ma/alto/README.md

 ### Differences

 I would recommend `alto` if you want something lighter than Meltano.
-What does that mean?
-If you have a Python project where EL is one of many concerns and you want a dependency you can add that is lean, highly functional, and can stand alongside other dependencies without concern of conflict.
+If you have a Python project where EL is one of many existing concerns and you want a dependency you can add that is lean, highly functional, and can stand alongside other dependencies without concern of conflict, I would recommend `alto`.
 I would recommend `alto` if you want a light snappy CLI with emphasis on less-is-more.
 I would recommend `alto` if you want to use Singer taps and targets but don't want to deal with the Meltano system db, migrations, or system directory.
-I would recommend `alto` if you want a codebase you can easily contribute to, fork, or modify.
-I would recommend `meltano` if you want a tool that _is_ heavier but has a large community and more exposure and features.
-I would recommend `alto` if those extra features are not necessary for your use case.
+I would recommend `alto` if you want a codebase small enough to quickly iterate on or play with.
+I would recommend `meltano` if you want a tool that has a large community, more exposure, and features.
+I would recommend `alto` if those extra features are not necessary for your use case or your just looking to explore whats out there.

 Alto is able to run taps -> targets with centralized environment-aware configuration, secret management, automatically managed state, automatic discovery, catalog caching to a remote backend, catalog manipulation via `select` & `metadata` keys, and many of the things users love about Meltano.
-Given this, in most situations -- from a pure EL perspective, it stacks up decently with Meltano since, given all else aside, it is really the plugins that do most of the work once state, config, and catalog is managed.
+Given this, in most situations -- from a pure EL perspective, it stacks up well with Meltano since, given all else aside, it is the plugins that do much of the work once the state, configuration, and catalog are managed.

-There are some compelling features in `alto` in general around how it manages plugins as cached PEX files, the built in reservoir, and its light footprint.
-Continuing to use Meltano as the baseline of comparison (since it was the inspiration), here are some noteworthy differences:
+There are some compelling features in `alto` in general around how it manages plugins as cached PEX files, the built in reservoir as an available-by-default source & destination, and its _light_ footprint.
+Continuing to use Meltano as the baseline of comparison (since it was the inspiration!), here are some noteworthy differences:

 - The CLI is extremely fast due to the lightness of the package.